 0.89 (misclose distance) ÷ 2466.05 (total length) = 0.00036090 1 ÷ 0.00036090 = 2770.8 Misclose Ratio = 1:2771

-You can automatically close a traverse by specifying a misclose tolerance for the Traverse tool.
-To specify a misclose tolerance, open the Traverse tool, click Options and click Traverse Options.
-Type a misclose tolerance and click OK on the Traverse Options dialog box.
-If the endpoint of the traverse lies within the specified misclose tolerance of the defined closing location or start location, the two points are snapped together and the traverse is closed.
+A traverse will automatically close and adjust the misclose if the misclose distance is within the specified closure tolerance.
+To specify a closure tolerance, open the Traverse tool, click Options and click Closure Tolerance.
+Provide a tolerance and close the Closure Tolerance dialog box.
+If the endpoint of the traverse lies within the specified misclose tolerance of the defined closing location or start location, the two points are snapped together and the misclose error is adjusted and eliminated.

 View adjustment results

-If a traverse has a misclose, it is automatically adjusted to eliminate and distribute the misclose among the individual traverse legs.
+If a traverse has a closure error, it is automatically adjusted to eliminate and distribute the misclose among the individual traverse legs.
 You can view the adjustment results on the Closure tab of the Traverse tool.

 On the Closure tab, adjusted dimensions and residual values for each traverse leg are displayed.
 Residual values indicate how much an individual leg of the traverse had to be adjusted to fit in with the overall adjusted solution.
 Large residual values can be an indication of erroneous dimensions.